Why Does My Car Make a Clicking Noise When I Try to Start It?

 To jump a car, join the positive terminal of the dead battery to the positive terminal of the good battery.
 Next, join the negative terminal of the good one to a metal component on the dead car (never the negative terminal).
 Start the good car, then try to start the dead one.

-What should I do if the car still won’t start after a jump?
+What should I do if the car still won’t start after I’ve jumped it?

-If the engine clicks but won’t start after jump-starting, then probably some other issue is there besides the battery.
-Try to take it over the connections, and you can even try to try and check the starter or ignition system.
+If the engine clicks but won’t start after jump-starting, then there is probably another issue besides the battery.
+Check the connections and inspect the starter or ignition system.
 If they are ready, then you’ll have to diagnose it further.

 How to identify if the battery needs replacement?

-If your battery is three to five years or older, or corroded, or simply refuses to hold a charge even when you attempt jump-starting it, then you will need to replace the battery.
-Otherwise, you can try checking the voltage level of the battery using a multimeter and see how it is working.
+If your battery is three to five years old, corroded, or has a poor build quality, it may no longer hold a charge even after a jump-start.
+Otherwise, you can try checking the battery’s voltage level using a multimeter to determine its performance.

 What to Do If My Car Won’t Start and Makes a Clicking Noise?